 - Apply little pressure on the outside part while rolling the pooris and keep the centre slightly thicker.
 This way the modaks will not burst open while stuffing or frying them.
 Also the top pointed part of the modak will not be very thick and get fried easily since we have made sure that the outer part of the pooris is thin.

 - After rolling the pooris, start making the modaks.

 - Take a poori on the palm.
 Keep a spoonful of stuffing in the middle of the poori.
 With your fingers, make the stuffing round in shape from all sides.

-- Start pinching the edges of the pooris to make plates as shown in the video.
-If you have difficulty in making the plates use a drop of water and apply on the edges of the poori so that the flour will be little sticky and plates will be easily formed.
+- Start pinching the edges of the pooris to make pleats as shown in the video.
+If you have difficulty in making the pleats use a drop of water and apply on the edges of the poori so that the flour will be little sticky and pleats will be easily formed.

-- Start bringing together the plates and join them at the top making a pointed shape.
+- Start bringing together the pleats and join them at the top making a pointed shape.

 - Modak is ready.
 Now make the other modaks in a similar manner.

 - While making the modaks, keep the pooris and other modaks covered so that they do not dry.